-Setting up NIOS for Advanced DNS Protection (ADP) (2546)
+Setting up NIOS for DNS Infrastructure Protection (2546)

-This lab requires a lab environment with Advanced DNS Protection capability!
+This lab requires a lab environment with DNS Infrastructure Protection capability!

-Please ensure that you have deployed a NIOS 9.0 Lab Environment (with Advanced DNS Protection) lab environment.
+Please ensure that you have deployed a NIOS 9.0 Lab Environment (with DNS Infrastructure Protection) lab environment.

 Scenario